alvin-kiveu/INVOICE-MEKER-PDF-PHP/README.md

 INVOICE MEKER PDF PHP

 This is a simple PHP script to generate an invoice in PDF format.
 It uses the TCPDF library to generate the PDF file.

+TCPDF LOGO

 ## Installation